 MA102 CLINICAL SKILLS I (3.0 credits/60 clock hours) This course is the introduction for the student to basic clinical skills.
 This introduction provides a strong foundation for students in medical programs.
-Topics include processing medical information, medical asepsis and infection control, and measuring vital signs.
-Prerequisites: none
+Topics include processing medical information, medical asepsis and infection control, and measuring vital signs..
+Prerequisites: Anatomy & Physiology II and Medical Terminology II.